La Porte, Indiana: Primary and secondary education

 With eight state baseball titles, La Porte High School holds the distinction of winning the greatest number in Indiana.

 Higher education

-La Porte County, of which the city of La Porte is the county seat, has a campus of Purdue Northwest in Westville IN.
+La Porte County, of which the city of La Porte is the county seat, has a campus of Purdue University Northwest in Westville.
 The campus is 11 miles west of the city of La Porte.

 Public library

 The La Porte Public Library is a public library, and a branch of the La Porte County Public Library.